lxvdo/site-blog/content/posts/Embracing_uncertainty.md

 ## Discomfort away from home
 Solo travel is one of the easiest ways to put yourself in the unknown and the uncertain.
 You are left to your own devices.
 You have to decide and figure it out.
 You pick the path and set out.

 With an abundance of information available nowadays in travel guides, blogs and videos, you could plan your whole trip to the smallest details.
 Doing that, in my view, takes away from the experience.
 Of course, it can be useful to view these sources for inspiration and to give you a starting point.

 But I keep it at that.
 I don’t have a bucket list.
 I know I’m not going to miss out if I don’t see Lonely Planet’s top 20 attractions.
 Popular opinion does not have to equal your own.
-I’m not eyeing for selfies, I look for experiences and connections along the way.
+I’m not eyeing for selfies, I look for experiences and connections.

 I don’t have a plan.
 I’ve found that the most fulfilling experiences in travel and in life cannot be planned for.
 No travel guide can show you where and to who you will connect the most.